dianavile/Projects/README.md

 ##__STEP 1: UNDERSTAND__
 - Read the [project specifications](https://review.udacity.com/#!/rubrics/591/view)
 - Understand the game logic: Write the Game Requirements (game logics & functionality)
-- TODOLIST: write the "problems to solve" down (small steps) in a TODOLIST
+- Write the "problems to solve" down (small steps) in a __TODOLIST__
 - Research: search resources, add them to TODOLIST

 ##__STEP 2: PLAN__
 - Download Starterscode.
-- Open a new Pen in CodePen. /Create a Repository in GitHub.
+- Open a new Pen in CodePen.
+OR Create a Repository in GitHub.
 - Add TODOLIST in startersfiles as -COMMENTS-

 ##__STEP 3: DIVIDE__